josephwright/josephwright.github.io/_posts/2009-10-05-the-dtx-format.md

 # How the format comes about

 The dtx format is really defined by two mechanisms, provided by two separate (La)TeX packages.
 The ability to take one source file and generate several production files, with the comments removed, is provided by the DocStrip package (which is written in plain TeX).
-Documenting the code, and providing user details, is supported by a dedicated LaTeX class: ltxdoc.
-(This is itself based on the doc class, but I'm going to focus on ltxdoc.)
+Documenting the code, and providing user details, is supported by a dedicated LaTeX class: `ltxdoc`.
+(This is itself based on the doc class, but I'm going to focus on `ltxdoc`.)
 The combination of the syntax for the two parts of the mechanism leads to the dtx file format.

 It is quite possible to use dtx files as the source for things other than (La)TeX files.
 Indeed, in my second post I'm going to use the dtx format to also include a plain text file in the source.
 However, I'm not going to talk about making changes to include other types of code: this is doable, but a bit advanced to go into here!